tq-bit/chattergram/readme.md

 <!-- CONTACT -->
 ## Contact

 Please tell me how you liked the submission.
-You can reach me on Twitter or on [dev.to](https://dev.to/tqbit)
+You can reach me on Twitter or on [dev.to](https://dev.to/tqbit) (or via.
+Chattergram ;-))

 > Please note that I will not actively develop this app.
 If you find a breaking bug, please open an issue and I'll look into it .